TIPM Test/Bypass Cable (Mini-Blade Fuses)

 - If your fuel pump relay has been or becomes stuck in the ON position when the vehicle is off, which can drain your battery, please remove the lower 20A fuse on the M25 end of the cable This action will completely disconnect the faulty fuel pump relay from all active circuitry and prevent future battery drainage.
 Alternate bypass power will still be permitted to travel from the M7 fuse slot through the cable to M25 and to your fuel pump.
 Then start the vehicle.

-For those using the outdated bypass connection method from M7 left slots to M25 rather than the newer M37 to M25 connection, please note the following limiations:
+- For those using this outdated bypass connection method from M7 left slots to M25 rather than the newer M37 to M25 connection, please note the following limitations:

 - No remote start on some vehicles due to the TIPM disabling the rear cigarette lighter (M7) used to power the fuel pump relay (M25) in bypass mode.